HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 So how common is this mistake?
 Surely, it cannot be *that* common in the top 6 million websites, right? *Wrong.* It turns out, it is **exceedingly common**, occurring at least once in 54% of websites!

 This kind of confusion seems to happen way more with the `background` shorthand than any other shorthand: over half (55%) of these mistakes involve putting `background-*` longhands before `background`.
-In this case, this may actually not be a mistake at all, but good progressive enhancement: Browsers that don’t support a feature -- such as linear gradients -- will render the previously defined longhand values, in this case, a background color.
+In this case, this may actually not be a mistake at all, but good progressive enhancement: Browsers that don't support a feature -- such as linear gradients -- will render the previously defined longhand values, in this case, a background color.
 Browsers that do understand the shorthand override the longhand value, either implicitly or explicitly.

 {{ figure_markup(
   image="most-popupular-shorthands-after-longhands.png",